 - Bake for 1 1/2 hours.
 Remove roasting pan from oven, carefully stir the potatoes around (if some of them have stuck to the sides of the pan, don’t worry.
 Those crisp, browned pieces are delicious).
 If you notice that your pan seems a bit dry, add some more oil (you can use olive or canola oil) to the pan.

 - Sprinkle 1 teaspoon paprika over chicken and potatoes.
-Turn chicken over and return to oven, breast side down.
+Turn chicken over and baste the potatoes from the juices from the pan.
+Return the pan to oven, breast side down.
 Continue baking for an additional 30 minutes, or until chicken reaches an internal temperature of 180 degrees Fahrenheit (82 degrees Celsius).
 The potatoes will be done at this point as well, golden and slightly crispy on the outside, soft and creamy on the inside.
+Let sit for 10-15 minutes before cutting and serving.1 teaspoon paprika